 Usage

 When using the SQL Connector, a valid SQL connection string must be supplied.
-Note that the SQL connection does not need to be exposed publicly to the internet, since typically the agent will be next to the SQL server – meaning it might be a local hostname to your domain.
+Note that the SQL connection does not need to be exposed publicly to the internet, since typically the agent will be deployed next to the SQL server – meaning it might be a local hostname to your domain.
 The agent enforces encrypted connections, so ensure you have a valid certificate on the SQL Server.
 A full list of required parameters has been provided in the table below: